 \begin{theorem}[Full support and lower bound] Assume $(\kg, [.,.])$ satisfies \emph{({\bf DC})}.
 Then for any probability measure $\mu$ on $G$ as in \Cref{CLT}, the support of the limiting measure $\nu$ is all of $\kg$ and its density $u(1,x)$ satisfies: $\exists \alpha, A>0$, $\forall x\in \kg$,

 \end{theorem}

-\Cref{Sec-lower-bound} discusses the question of a general lower bound that handles the case of properly supported limiting distribution as well.
-Using the recent work of \cite{kogoj-polidoro16}, we provide an answer in terms \emph{Harnack chains} whose increments are not too close to the boundary of the support, see \Cref{K-lower-bound}.
-In particular, we get that $u(1,x)$ does not vanish on the interior of the support.
-We also use our lower bound to characterize the case where $\nu$ is an ordinary Gaussian distribution (in the abelian sense).
+In \Cref{Sec-lower-bound} we discuss a general lower bound valid in general even when the limiting distribution is not of full support.
+Using the recent work \cite{kogoj-polidoro16}, we provide an answer in terms \emph{Harnack chains} whose increments are not too close to the boundary of the support, see \Cref{K-lower-bound}.
+This analysis allows us to establish that $u(1,x)$ does not vanish on the interior of the support.
+As as by-product, our lower bound allows us to characterize the case where $\nu$ is an ordinary Gaussian distribution (in the ordinary Euclidean sense).
 The implication i)$\implies$iii) below is due to Crepel-Raugi \cite{crepel-raugi78}.

 \begin{theorem}[Characterization of the Gaussian case] Keep the assumptions of \Cref{CLT}.
 The following are equivalent. \begin{itemize} \item[i)] For all $a\in \{1, \dots, s\}$, we have \item[ii)] The eigenvalues of $\DilsN$ are exactly $\{N^{-(2k-1)/2},\, 1\leq k\leq s \}$. \item[iii)] The limit measure $\nu$ is Gaussian (in the classical Euclidean sense) on $\kg$. \end{itemize} \end{theorem}